 MESSAGE FROM THE DEPUTY INSPECTOR GENERAL PERFORMING THE DUTIES OF INSPECTOR GENERAL JILL MATTHEWS

-In this semiannual period, our audit, evaluation, and investigative activities identified more than $7.1 million in questioned costs, funds put to better use, recoveries, projected savings and waste, and opportunities for TVA to improve its programs and operations.
+In this semiannual period, our audit, evaluation, and investigative activities identified more than $33.4 million in questioned costs, funds put to better use, recoveries, and waste, as well as opportunities for TVA to improve its programs and operations.
 Below are highlights of our work this period.